leleliu008/uppm/README.md

 If a uppm formula repository is pinned, which means it would not be updated.

-If a uppm formula repository is disabled, which means uppm would not search formula in this formula repository.
+If a uppm formula repository is disabled, which means uppm would not search formulas in this formula repository.

 ## uppm offical formula repository